jendatx/Grok-Git/README.md

 # Grok-Git
 Stash of notes regarding using git/GitHub
+(See references at bottom of README for more)

 ## Help
 git help <command>
 * e.g. git help commit, or git help add
-* above opens man page, or you can do man git-add)
+* above opens man page, or you can do man git-add

 ## Config
 git config --global color.ui auto
-* get auto-colored diff output (easier when comparing stuff)
+* get auto-colored diff output (easier when comparing stuff

 ## Start a Repo
 git init